BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 </p>

 <p>
-The edge of the water:
+This is the edge of the water:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-close-to-water.jpg" />
 </div>